oismaelash/payment-simulator/README.md

 ### 2. Simulate Webhook

 In the **Event Simulator** panel:
-- Select a gateway (Stripe or AbacatePay)
+- Select a gateway (Stripe, AbacatePay, or Asaas)
 - Select an event from the dynamically populated list
 - Click **Send Webhook**